 In 1872, Haut Bailly was purchased by Alcide Bellot des Minieres. des Minieres had a strong background in as a vintner in Bordeaux.
 Shortly after des Minieres took over Haut Bailly, Credit goes to Alcide Bellot des Minieres for constructing the chateau on the property that is still in use today.
 Shortly after the construction was completed, the entire Bordeaux appellation, as well as much of Europe was hit by the phylloxera epidemic, which destroyed countless Bordeaux vineyards.

 To reestablish the vineyards of Bordeaux and in much of Europe, vintners discovered that grafting their vines onto American phylloxera resistant rootstock cured the problem.
 At Chateau Haut Bailly, the owner, Alcide des Minieres did not follow suit. des Minieres believed using American root stock would alter the quality of the wine from Bordeaux.
-Alcide des Minieres earned fame for being a strong proponent of what became to be called either the Bordeaux mixture or Bordeaux blend.
+Alcide des Minieres earned fame for being a strong proponent of what became to be called various names including The Bordeaux Mixture, Bordeaux Blend and Bordeaux Soup.
 This solution was a blend of copper and sulfate that growers used to wash each vine.
 Once the vineyards were back in full production, the wine of Haut Bailly earned a reputation of producing one of the top wines in Bordeaux.
 In fact, for a period of time starting in the late 1800’s until the 1920’s, Chateau Haut Bailly sold for as much money as the First Growths!

 In 1955, Daniel Sanders, a Belgian Bordeaux wine merchant bought Haut Bailly.
 At the time of the sale, the estate was in desperate need of repair.
 The vineyards were in poor shape.
 At best, just over 10 hectares were cultivated with vines.
 Daniel Sanders completely renovated Haut Bailly, in the cellars, winemaking facilities and vineyards.
 In 1979, his son, Jean Sanders took over the estate.
 By 1988, the vineyard was once again fully planted.
 Veronique Sanders followed in the family tradition and took over as director after Jean Sanders.
 It is under the direction of Veronique Sanders that Haut Bailly began producing the best wines in the history of the estate.